habeaf/Idea_to_Text/README.md

-Idea tp Text: Reproducing The "Brain Typing" Paper with PyTorch
+Idea to Text: Reproducing The "Brain Typing" Paper with PyTorch
 ==========================================